jhsoftware/SimpleDNS-Docs/docs/df_recursion.md

 You can configure this in the [Options dialog / DNS / Resolver / Recursion](wd_opt_dnsrecur.md) section.

 NOTE: For programs like browsers and e-mail clients to work, they must have access to a DNS server that offers recursion.
-Therefore local computers (including the server itself) should always be offered recursion.
+Therefore, local computers (including the server itself) should always be offered recursion.